Joystream/joystream-landing/testnets/rome/forum-module.md

 - `Post`: Represents a thread post, and includes initial text, a vector of identifiers for `PostTextEdit` instances ordered chronologically by edit time, creation date and identifier of `ForumUser` creator.

-- `PostTextEdit`: Represents a revision of the text of a `Post`, includes new text, revision date and edit number of revision.
-Is identified with an integer which is unique across all instances.
+- `PostTextEdit`: Represents a revision of the text of a `Post`, includes new text and revision date.

 - `ModeratedPost`: Represents a post which was moderated by forum sudo, and includes a moderation date, original creation date of post, identifier of original `ForumUser` creator, a hash of the moderated body text, a text rationale for the moderation action and the `ForumSudoId` of moderator.

 - `ThreadEntry`: Represents the presence of a post, or a moderated post, in a thread.
-Includes an instance of a `Post` or `ModeratedPost` - but not both, and an entry position.
+Includes an instance of a `Post` or `ModeratedPost` - but not both, identifier for the corresponding `Thread` and an entry position.
 Is identified with an integer which is unique across all instances in all categories and threads.

 - `Thread`: Represents a thread, and includes a title, number of `ThreadEntry` instances in the thread, creation date and identifier of `ForumUser` creator.

 - `ModeratedThread`: Represents a thread which was moderated by forum sudo, and includes a moderation date, original creation date of thread, identifier of original `ForumUser` creator, title of the thread and a text rationale for the moderation action and the `ForumSudoId` of moderator.

+- `ParentCategoryId`: Represents an identifier for the parent of a `Category`.
+Is either an identifier for a `Category` when the parent is not the root category, otherwise it represents the root category.

-- `CategoryEntry`: Represents the presence of a thread, or a moderated thread, in a category.
-Includes an instance of a `Thread` or `ModeratedThread` - but not both, and an entry position.
+- `CategoryEntry`: Represents the presence of a thread, a moderated thread or a subcategory, in a category.
+Includes one, and only one, instance of a `Thread`, `ModeratedThread` or `Category`, identifier for the corresponding `ParentCategoryId` and an entry position.
 Is identified with an integer which is unique across all instances in all categories.

-- `Category`: Represents a forum category, and includes a title, number of subcategories, number of threads, archival status, creation date, `ForumSudoId` of creator, parent is set to identifier of `Category` - or not set at all if under root, and short topic description text.
+- `Category`: Represents a forum category, and includes a title, number of subcategories, number of threads, total number of `CategoryEntry` instances, creation date, `ForumSudoId` of creator, parent is set to identifier of `Category` - or not set at all if under root, and short topic description text.
 Is identified with an integer which is unique across all instances in all categories.

 ## State